-The components of the National Study involved five household telephone surveys of adults (18 and over) including:
+The components of the National Study involved several integrated household telephone surveys of adults (18 and over) including:

 - A general information survey to place a context on the extent of use and factors affecting use of a range of sources and providers prior to examining use of library, museum, and Internet provision of sources of information.
-This survey had a total of 1,557 completed interviews. - A survey of museum in-person and remote visits to their websites through the Internet with a total of 1,047 completed interviews. - A survey of public library in-person and remote visits through the Internet with a total of 1,049 completed interviews. - A survey of Internet use with a total of 1,607 completed interviews. - A survey of the use of specific sources such as books, newspapers, etc. and other types of libraries including academic, special and school with a total of 1,361 completed interviews.
+This survey had a total of 1,557 completed interviews. - A survey of museum in-person and remote visits to their websites through the Internet with a total of 1,045 completed interviews. - A survey of public library in-person and remote visits through the Internet with a total of 1,049 completed interviews. - A survey of Internet use with a total of 1,607 completed interviews. - A survey of the use of specific sources such as books, newspapers, etc. with 1,361 completed interviews, and other types of libraries including academic, special, school and other types with a total of 1,995 completed interviews.